Sierra Ward & Staff //

 The Cuckoo’s Egg – reads like fiction, but isn’t.
 Back from the ancient world of 1986, this is for when you can’t get enough of infosec at work, but prefer reading!

-If you feel like you’re fighting the same battles over and over again at work, go back to then and see how different things were.
+If you feel like you’re fighting the same battles over and over again at work, go back to them and see how different things were.
 They had dial-up modems.
 Otherwise … pretty much the same.

 From their website: “Death wish coffee is created by using the strongest combination of beans and a perfect roasting process.”
 Sounds delish!
 This is Beau’s favorite, though we have yet to try any in the office.
 We’ve added it to our office wish list as well! (hint, hint!)